TissueMAPS/TissueMAPS/docs/installation.rst

     On MacOSX::

         brew install python
+        sudo pip install --upgrade pip

 Installation
 ^^^^^^^^^^^^

-If you don't install the application on a dedicated machine, we recommend using a virtual environment.
+If you don't install the application on a dedicated machine, we recommend using a Python virtual environment.

 To this end, install `virtualenv <https://virtualenv.readthedocs.org/en/latest/>`_ and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/en/latest/>`_ and set up your environment::